 Push forward.
 Advocate for yourself.
 Get that clinical experience.
 Crush the MCAT.
 And just do it!

 Keep your head up.
 It’s a long journey.
 It always has been.
-It's no different than the AMCAS GPA calculation now.Keep your head up.
+AACOMAS is no different than the AMCAS GPA calculation now.Keep your head up.
 It's a long journey to medical school.
 It always has been.Click To Tweet

 Links and Other Resources: